dltnexus/dltnexus/README.md

 ## Getting Started

-Documentation and setup instructions will be available in Q1 2025.
+Documentation will be available in Q1 2025.

 ## Contact

-For more information, please reach out to [dltnexus@protonmail.com]
+For more information, contact [dltnexus@protonmail.com]